How to bring your reader along: taking a page from comics.

 Most writers, James Joyce aside, don’t attempt stream-of-consciousness novels.
 Instead, we use a shorthand of moments and trust our reader to fill in the gaps.
 In comics, this trust has a name: closure.

 McCloud defines closure as the phenomenon of “observing the parts but perceiving the whole,” which occurs when the reader “mentally completes what is incomplete based on past experience.”
 (63)

-It’s a colon and end-parentheses, but our experience tells us it is a smile.
+I typed a colon and end-parentheses, my computer translates it into an emoji, and our experience tells us it is a smile.
 Our mind connects the symbol with past experiences and emotions.
 We “feel” the smile.
 That’s closure.

 “Closure is what isn’t said.”

 In comics, the space between panels is where this magic happens.
 “Closure allows us to connect these moments and mentally construct a continuous, unified reality.”
 (67)

 McCloud continues, “Closure in comics fosters an intimacy surpassed only by the written word, a silent, secret contract between creator and audience.”
 (69)